Stop It Now! Testimony: Subcommittee Hearing On Breaking the Silence on Child Sexual Abuse

 To protect children, we need to address the reality that most children don’t tell anyone about their abuse.
 Research and anecdotal evidence shows that many reasons impact a child’s lack of disclosure: threats, confusion, fear that someone they love will get in trouble, that they’ll be blamed, etc. Even when asked directly, many children deny experiencing abuse even when their abuse had been witnessed by others.

-Adults need to be more knowledgeable about who sexually abuses, how they access children, and how adults need to set proactive boundariesi with the adults who spend time with their children.
+Adults need to be more knowledgeable about who sexually abuses, how they access children, and how adults need to set proactive boundaries with the adults who spend time with their children.

 Requiring All Adults to be Mandatory Reporters Will Not Prevent Child Sexual Abuse